psf/black/README.md

 * fixed unstable formatting when inline comments were moved around in a trailer that was omitted from line splitting on a large expression (#238)

+* fixed extra empty line between a class declaration and the first method if no class docstring or fields are present (#219)

 ### 18.5b0